Code-Institute-Submissions/rockband-1/README.md

 Most importantly, I can sample their music through embedded audio and video files.
 I can also follow links to other albums on popular streaming servive, Spotify.
 I can then follow the links in the navbar or footer to the Contact page so that I can make an enquiry and book up the band to play at my event.

+- Structure / Skeleton: The structure and skeleton was kept simple but as a web developer I will neeed to improve my wireframing to ensure the planning stage is effective and efficient.
+The learning process from this project will make this more achievable in future projects.

+- Surface: The surface of the website was designed with a semi-modern style that still captures the essence of the 60s band.
+The red theme runs through each page and the two different font styles were chosen to contrast and complement each other.
+The buttons tie in with the footer and the hover style ties in with the red theme.

 ## Features